maxjustus/Redis-Health/README.md

-### Redis Health is a simple monitoring tool for Redis that notifies you when abnormal things are happening in Redis.
+### Redis Health is a simple monitoring tool for Redis that notifies you when abnormal things are happening.

 #### Install: